FlavBd/qwc2_plugin/README.md

 * in the authentication part, the user complete the required information to connect to the server.
 The user click on *test connection* to check url and credentials and get the current configuration.
 * in the project part updated information from the `themesconfig.json` are presented.
 The default diplayed project is the one currently opened in QGIS.
 The user can display/configure all projects already on the server: scales, background, default background and searchproviders.
 When the user click on **ok** information sent to the server component that saves in `themesConfig.json`.

+We created a micro service with Flask to :
+* check if the user informations are correct and tranfert QGIS project already in QWC2 application in the plugin interface on QGIS,
+* transfert the new information of the projects choosen by the user and rebuild the app

+Also, thanks to `server.py` if th zip file of the `plugin` directory is install on your server, you can upload it by adding `/qgis/plugin` at the end of your server url.
+A zip file is porposed to the user who can activate it with the QGIS Plugin Manager.

 # Way to improve it... how it will work

-The server component will be running the server, it will provide the plugin as part of its service.
-The user will dowload the plugin on, say, `https://<the_server_url>/plugin/qwc2_plugin.zip` and install it on his computer and activate it with the QGIS Plugin Manager.

-The user will click on the config dialog icon and configure the projects published on the server.

-We are currently working on the authentication using existing QWC2 services, the generation of `themes.json` is also already available as a QWC2 service.

 Some improvements that we can think of after that:
 * control if the project has QGIS Server services activated,